jeremiedubuis/react-calendars/README.md

 #### displayYearPicker (bool)
 If true will display current year with previous and next buttons

+#### renderMonthTitle (function)
+This function can be used to override the way the month title is rendered, it takes two arguments : month (as defined in configuration) and year and should return a React node

 #### selectedDay (Date)
 Preselected date (will change when user clicks on date)